 There is always a question and answer session.
 Valuable handouts are provided.

 Make reservations now; seating is limited.
-Call (818) 991-9019 or view schedule of seminars and register online.
-Schedule is updated monthly.
+Call (818) 991-9019 or view our schedule of seminars and register online.
+The schedule is updated monthly.

 Arrange a Private Free Homeowner Association Legal Seminar